zadykian/postgres-marula/docs/autovacuum-tuning-design.md

 ## table size expected value (EV)

-todo

 ### autovacuum_vacuum_scale_factor

 Specifies a fraction of the table size to add to autovacuum_vacuum_threshold when deciding whether to trigger a vacuum.
 The default is **0.2** (20% of table size).

 ### autovacuum_vacuum_threshold